PLATINUM2022

 SOURCE: Self-reported by organization

 We aim to solve the lack of equality in the educational system for individuals with disadvantages.
 AoR’s goal is to create and provide programs that assist youth, adults and seniors who are less likely to succeed due to disabilities and disadvantages, programs that are needed when the traditional educational system is not enough.
 We understand the need for low stress environments and a variety of learning situations that can help people with high anxiety disorders and developmental disadvantages to learn and develop job skills, life skills and social skills.
 We see that there is a need to provide employment to seniors, adults and youth who may not otherwise be able to be employed because their anxiety or learning disorders are not accepted within the current industry.
 We see the need to heal and grow our communities through free activities and paid employment.
+We are developing intergenerational and all abilities activities for our community, and bringing attention to its need.

 Our programs